Skip to main content

 You can configure the Agent to follow links, allowing it to access folders that are outside of its configured root folder.

-Links should only be used when you need the Agent to access locations that are outside of the root folder.
+Only use links when you need the Agent to access locations that are outside of the root folder.
 If you want the Agent to access a network location directly, you can specify the path to the network location for the root setting in the configuration file.

-To enable this option, update the configuration file to include "follow_links": true and then restart the Agent.
+To enable the Follow links option, update the configuration file to include "follow_links": true and then restart the Agent.

 Within the Agent root folder, or subfolder, you can create symlinks that point to folders outside of the root folder, including any network attached or mounted folders.
 Symlinks can point to any valid and accessible NFS, CIFS, or UNC path.